 A credit score above 670 is considered good, between 580 and 669 is considered fair, and below that would be considered poor or a bad credit score.
 The main credit bureaus like Experian, Equifax and Transunion are often the more common ones that are checked, but there are others with similar ranges and ratings like FICO and VantageScore.

 A bad credit score can be improved when you carefully manage your personal finances, credit cards and maintain a good history of making bill payments on time.
-While it can take time to improve your credit rating, it can provide you better rates for personal loans and options that only a good credit rating might be able to provide.
+While it can take time to improve your credit rating, it can provide you better rates for online loans and options that only a good credit rating might be able to provide.
+But if you don’t improve your credit score then bad credit personal loans direct lenders guaranteed approval might be your only option, which typically have high interest rates.

 Having a bad credit score can lead to so many things that might not be considered.
 If you move into a new home you might need to make a security deposit for utilities like gas, electricity or water.
 With some car insurance companies (excluding California, Hawaii and Massachusetts) a credit report can be used alongside your driving history to assess your potential risk of submitting a claim.
 If looking to rent a house or apartment, some landlords will conduct credit checks in order to evaluate your payment history, to evaluate whether you’re likely to pay rent on time.

 But even with bad credit an emergency loan is still possible for most, including those with no credit at all.
 Having a bad credit score doesn’t necessarily mean you wouldn’t get approved if you apply.